zd4y/discordbot/README.md

 Replace the text between the brackets with the actual tokens, you have to get those from discord and from google.

+> Note: The Youtube API Key is only required if you want the notifier to work.

 Alternatively, add the environment variables with export from your terminal:

 ```